Trevor Chappell: 1981 Ashes

 Greg Chappell chose not to tour England in 1981, and there was much speculation over who would take his spot at number three in the batting line-up.
 During the early stages of the tour it was thought Martin Kent would take his place at number three, and Chappell only play one-dayers and tour games.
 However, Kent displayed poor form while Chappell was more consistent with scores of 47 against Somerset and 91 against Gloucestershire.
-Brian Mossop of the Sydney Morning Herald said Chappell "came to Australia assured of a place in the one day internationals but needing to show great fortitutde to win a test berth.
+Brian Mossop of the Sydney Morning Herald said Chappell "came to Australia assured of a place in the one day internationals but needing to show great fortitude to win a test berth.
 He is mounting an appreciable challenge...
 His ability to offer a broad bat is a quality that is not much in evidence other than by John Dyson."

-Chappell was selected in the Australian side to play the first ODI.
+Chappell was selected in the Australian team to play the first ODI.
 Batting at three he scored 16.
 In the second ODI he was prompted to opener but scored a first ball duck and returned bowling figures of 1-69.
-In the third ODI he made 14 but took 3-31 to help Australia win the game and the series (the first time Australia had won the pre-Ashes ODI series in England since it was introduced in 1972).
+In the third ODI he made 14 but took 3–31 to help Australia win the game and the series (the first time Australia had won the pre-Ashes ODI series in England since it was introduced in 1972).
 Kim Hughes said "Trevor Chappell epitomised what this team's built on – few stars but a good gutsy effort."

 As the tour went on, Chappell's form was not particularly good but Kent's was worse (he had a highest score of 28), and it was felt the other batsman, Dirk Wellham, was too inexperienced.
 All three batters were selected to play Derbyshire – Chappell made 14, Kent 2, Wellham 47.
 Against Middlesex, Chappell made 18 and 7 but Kent and Wellham did not play.
 In the end, Chappell was selected in the first Test to bat at number three.
 Peter McFarline of The Age wrote "although he is a courageous player he is not really the man for the job but he will be there because the only other contender...
 Kent has failed to come to terms with English conditions."
 Kim Hughes said "Trevor has batted at number three for New South Wales and faced all of the top Australian bowlers.
 I think he will do a good job for us.
 I don't believe it is asking too much of him to bat in such a crucial position in his first test."

 "I'd never really expected to play Test cricket – three family members had already played, what were the chances of a fourth?" said Trevor Chappell.
 "Then I was involved in World Series Cricket, throw in the underarm and the odds were getting longer.
 So when it did happen, it was a great thrill."
 Chappell's father Martin, in England at the time, said "It's a proud moment for me...
 Now that Trevor's got there I hope he makes a good fist for it."